Near-Optimal Search Time in $\delta$-Optimal Space, and Vice Versa: Indexing with our Grammar

 In order to achieve the optimal search time, we need only to care about patterns of length up to $\ell$ that occur less than $\ell$ times, since otherwise the term $occ$ absorbs $\ell$.
 To do this, we store all the text substrings of length up to $\ell$ in an uncompressed trie $C$.
-This trie stores the number of times each of its nodes occurs in the text, and stores in its leaves at depth $\ell$ the actual list of those occurrences, in case they are at most $\ell$.
+This trie stores the number of times each of its nodes occurs in the text, and stores in its leaves at depth $\ell$ the actual list of those occurrences, in case there are at most $\ell$.
 By definition of $\delta$, there are at most $\delta \ell$ distinct substrings of length $\ell$, so the trie contains at most $\delta\ell^2$ nodes.
 Moreover, across all the leaves, we store at most $\delta\ell^2$ occurrences.
-The total space for $C$ is then $O(\delta\ell^2) \subseteq \Oh(\deltalos\log^\epsilon g)$ for any constant $\epsilon>0$.
+The total space for $C$ is then $O(\delta\ell^2) \subseteq \Oh(\delta\log^\epsilon g)$ for any constant $\epsilon>0$.

-To search for a pattern $P$ of length up to $\ell$, we first search for it in $C$ and verify if its trie node indicates it occurs more than $\ell$ times.
-If so, we use the normal search described in \cref{subsec:near-optimal-search}, which on the enhanced grid takes time $O(m+\ell+occ) = O(m +occ)$.
+To search for a pattern $P$ of length up to $\ell$, we first search for it in $C$ and verify if its trie node indicates that it occurs more than $\ell$ times.
+If so, we use the normal search, as described above, which on the enhanced grid takes time $O(m+\ell+occ) = O(m +occ)$.
 Otherwise, its occurrences are collected from all the leaves descending from its trie node, also in time $O(m + occ)$.
-Instead, if the pattern length exceeds $\ell$, it is also searched as in \cref{subsec:near-optimal-search}, in time $O(m+\ell+occ) = O(m+occ)$.
+Instead, if the pattern length exceeds $\ell$, it is also searched normally, in time $O(m+\ell+occ) = O(m+occ)$.

-To build $C$, we slide a window of length $\ell$ through the whole text $S$, maintaining a Karp--Rabin fingerprint $\phi'$ for the current window.
-We store the distinct signatures $\phi'$ found in a hash table $H$, with a counter of its corresponding length-$\ell$ substring in $S$.
-When a new $\phi'$ value appears, its string is inserted in $C$, a pointer from $H$ is set to point to the corresponding trie leaf, and the list of the occurrences of the substring is initialized in the corresponding leaf, with its first position just found.
+To build $C$, we slide a window of length $\ell$ through the whole text $S$, maintaining a Karp--Rabin fingerprint $\phi$ for the current window.
+We store the distinct signatures $\phi$ found in a hash table $H$, with a counter of its corresponding length-$\ell$ substring in $S$.
+When a new $\phi$ value appears, the underlying string is inserted in $C$, a pointer from $H$ is set to point to the corresponding trie leaf, and the list of the occurrences of the substring is initialized in the corresponding leaf, with its first position just found.
 Every new occurrence found is added in its trie leaf, until the length of its list exceeds $\ell$, in which case the list is deleted and not maintained anymore.